Wednesday, October 16, 2024

 I never come back empty-handed

 Early morning at "Riverbend".
-I'm busy cooking my porridge while keeping an eye on a lone navigation light shining through the early-morning mist across from the river.
-Another sailor having spent a peaceful night on the river.
+I'm busy cooking my porridge while keeping an eye on a lone navigation light shining through the early-morning mist across the river.
+It seems another sailor has spent a peaceful night on the water.
 Not everyone goes fishing to catch a fish; some just want to catch a few hours of solitude.
-I know how they feel.
+I do know how they feel.

 After yesterday's outing to Ulladulla I'm ready to spend the rest of the week in glorious solitude to read the books and watch the movies I found at my favourite op-shop.
 I watched "Into the White" many years ago but, based on true events in German-occupied Norway during World War II, it's worth another viewing.
 And then there is the book "Modern-Day Castaway" for those moments when I wished I was still young and energetic, and Julian Barnes' "The Only Story", a deeply moving novel centred around Lord Tennyson's famous line "Tis better to have loved and lost than never to have loved at all".
 As far as I'm concerned, Tennyson got it all wrong!